SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-instance-editor.md

 ### Saving the instances {#saving-the-instances}

-You can save the instances even if there are still rows in which required information needs to be specified.
+You can save the instances even if there are still rows in which required information must be specified.
 This is helpful if you want to add that information at a later point in time.

 {{< c8y-admon-info>}}
 When you activate an instance, all of your recent changes are automatically saved.
 See also [Deploying an instance](/streaming-analytics/analytics-builder/#deploying-an-instance).